odi01/MetaTrader5-Market-Open-Checker/README.md

 The second one is market_open_config.py which is set what kind of market to check and calculate the timestamp automatically for the relevant day. <br />
 The third file is send_whatsapp_message.py which set the kind of message to send and then use Selenium to open WhatsApp web at the background and send a message.

-All the dates and times in this script are calculated automatically and convert to timestamp to work with the API, plus the function are running at fix time and wait until the next check to run again.
+All the dates and times in this script are calculated automatically and convert to timestamp to work with the API.
+The functions are running at fix time and waiting until the next check to run again, The script also saves coockies to not make you relogin to WhatsApp Web everytime.